puremourning/vimspector/docs/configuration.md

           // Command to get the PID of the process to attach  (mandatory) "pidCommand": [
             //
-            // Remember taht you can use ${var} to ask for input.
+            // Remember that you can use ${var} to ask for input.
 I use this to
-            // call a custom command to returm the PID for a named service, so
+            // call a custom command to return the PID for a named service, so
             // here's an examle:
             //
             "/path/to/secret/script/GetPIDForService", "${ServiceName}"